netgen-layouts/content-browser-docs/cookbook/html_usage.rst

 * ``item_name``

-    Item name to render when you already have a value.
+    Item name to render when you already have a value

     **type**: ``string``